spring-media/Carlos/Futures/README.md

 ### CocoaPods

-`Carlos Futures` is available through [CocoaPods](http://cocoapods.org).
+`Pied Piper` is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```
-pod "CarlosFutures"
+pod "PiedPiper"
 ```

 ### Submodule

-If you don't use CocoaPods, you can still add `Carlos Futures` as a submodule, drag and drop `Carlos.xcodeproj` into your project, and embed `CarlosFutures.framework` in your target.
+If you don't use CocoaPods, you can still add `Pied Piper` as a submodule, drag and drop `Carlos.xcodeproj` into your project, and embed `PiedPiper.framework` in your target.

 - Drag `Carlos.xcodeproj` to your project
 - Select your app target
 - Click the `+` button on the `Embedded binaries` section
-- Add `CarlosFutures.framework`
+- Add `PiedPiper.framework`

 ### Carthage